betocostadev/reactnd-would-you-rather/README.md

+# React Nanodegree Would You Rather?

+This project was created as the last project in React Nanodegree by Udacity.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).